I’ve written a ton of screenplays over the years with and without software. When I first started screenwriting, I asked myself this same question.

 The majority of screenplays that get made into movies start as scripts written on the computer.

-A professional-level program for writing scripts makes it possible to create a quality draft of your screenplay using industry-standard structure and advanced storytelling metrics, all of which are important to those who read and assess your work.
+A professional-level program for writing scripts makes it possible to create a quality draft of your screenplay using the industry-standard structure and advanced storytelling metrics, all of which are important to those who read and assess your work.

 Other software (like Final Draft) finetunes your screenplay with advanced revision tools such as alternate dialogue and collaboration with other writers.